kripanda7/Additional_Tasks/README.md

-# Generator of Fibonacci sequence
+# Figure area calculator
-This project is generator of Fibonacci sequence.
+This project is calculator of the area for figures.

 ### Used libraries
 java.util.Scanner